llpeterson/e2e/rpc.md

 What we are interested in here is transport protocol at the core of gRPC.
-Here again, there is a major departure from the two previous example protocols, not in terms of fundamental problems that need to be addressed, but more in terms of gRPC's approach to addressing them.
+Here again, there is a major departure from the two previous example protocols, not in terms of fundamental problems that need to be addressed, but in terms of gRPC's approach to addressing them.
 In short, gRPC "outsources" many of the problems to other protocols, leaving gRPC to essentially package those capabilities in an easy-to-use form.
 Let's look at the details.